 Graduate students and postdoctoral scholars are paid through the Graduate Financial Support (GFS) system and therefore do not require a labor schedule.

-Labor schedules are created for future payroll earnings using the Labor Schedules module of the Oracle Financials system.
-Labor schedules consist of one or more PTA accounts, the salary expenditure type associated with the employee’s job classification code (JCC) or type of pay, the Start Date and End Date for the allocation and the percentage of funding by PTA and E (Expenditure Type).
+Labor schedules are created for future payroll earnings using the Labor Schedules system in Oracle Financials.
+Labor schedules consist of one or more PTA, the salary expenditure type associated with the employee’s job classification code (JCC) or type of pay, the start date and end date for the allocation, and the percentage of funding by PTA and E (expenditure type).

 - End date considerations:

-- At fiscal year-close, central administrative staff in Financial Management Services change all labor schedule lines on non-sponsored PTAs with end dates of 31-AUG of the current fiscal year to 31-AUG of the next fiscal year.
+- At fiscal year-end close, central administrative staff in Financial Management Services change all labor schedule lines on non-sponsored PTAs with end dates of 31-AUG of the current fiscal year to 31-AUG of the next fiscal year.

 The PTA account charged for a payroll payment depends upon the type of employee being paid and the type of payment.
 Payments are allocated to an Expenditure Type using logic determined by the combination of the payroll earn codes used for the payment and the job classification code (JCC) associated with the employee's job record in PeopleSoft.
 For details, refer to Resource: Job Classification Codes (JCCs) Mapped to Salary Expenditure Type Codes.

 Expenditure Type Codes drive the fringe benefit rate charged on the payment and the description of expense on OBI Consolidated Expenditure Reporting (CER) dashboard reports.